Rooting Out Incorrect RIPE Atlas Probe Geolocations: Methodology

 \textbf{Estimating Distance Between Source and Destination.}\quad Second, to help derive the theoretical minimum latency between a vantage point and probe, we estimate the minimum (direct) distance.
 We calculate the direct distance between the reported coordinates of every \atlas probe to every RIPE central server.
 RIPE does not disclose the exact locations of the seven central servers, so we calculate a maximum error radius around each city center.\footnote{In Section~\ref{res}, we discover that speed of Internet violations were large enough such that the use of radius calculations did not change the outcome of our results.} We subtract the error radius from the direct distance.
 We also calculate the direct distance between the locations reported by the probes on the day we send pings to the location of our \ark vantage points.
-Since we know the exact location of the \ark vantage points, we do not need an error radius.
+Since we verify the exact location of the \ark vantage points with our collaborators, we do not need an error radius.

-\textbf{Deriving Speed of Internet Theoretical RTTs.}\quad Once we estimate the minimum distance between each probe and server, we convert it to a minimum theoretical round-trip time.
-To the best of our knowledge, Starlink satellites---and only Starlink satellites---are currently the theoretically fastest networking infrastructure due to their use of inter-satellite lasers, which operate at the speed of light in space~\cite{chaudhry2022optical}.
+\textbf{Deriving Speed of Internet Theoretical RTTs.}\quad Once we estimate the minimum distance between each probe and server, we convert it to a minimum theoretical RTT.
+To the best of our knowledge, Starlink satellites are the theoretically fastest networking infrastructure due to their use of inter-satellite lasers, which operate at the speed of light in a vacuum~\cite{chaudhry2022optical}.
 To find probes hosted over Starlink, we look for probes whose IPv4 or IPv6 addresses are announced by Starlink's autonomous system (ASN\,14593)~\cite{hitchhiking}.
-For Starlink-hosted probes, we calculate the theoretical \textit{absolute minimum} RTT as $direct\_distance/c$, where $c$ is the speed of light.
+For Starlink-hosted probes, we conservatively estimate the theoretical \textit{absolute minimum} RTT as $direct\_distance/c$, where $c$ is the speed of light in a vacuum, as an extra precaution for being conservative and estimating the lower bound.
 Otherwise, we calculate the theoretical \textit{absolute minimum} RTT if the pings were sent at the speed of light in optical fiber, $direct\_distance/\frac{2}{3}c$~\cite{chaudhry2022optical}.
 In the remainder of the text we refer to the speed of Internet as SOI.